A chronology of the Northern Ireland peace process and community relations policy:

 Academics John Darby and Colin Knox publish a summary of the public consultation responses to A Shared Future policy proposal.

 “A Shared Future: The Policy and Strategic Framework for Good Relations in Northern Ireland” is published by Northern Ireland Secretary of State Paul Murphy.

 Under Direct Rule administration, OFMdFM publishes “A Shared Future: First Triennial Action Plan 2006–2009”.
 The action plan is named “Making it happen: Implementing the policy and strategic framework for Good Relations in Northern Ireland”.

 An agreement is reached at St Andrews and the Northern Ireland Act 2006 is passed.
 The St Andrews Agreement states that “The British government has also agreed to take forward a number of measures to build confidence in both communities and to pursue a shared future.”

-Elections to the Northern Ireland Assembly are held, which returns Sinn Féin and the DUP as the largest parties.
-The subsequent Programme for Government (Northern Ireland Executive) states that ‘equality, fairness, inclusion and the promotion of good relations will be watchwords for all our policies’.
+The subsequent Programme for Government stated that “equality, fairness, inclusion and the promotion of good relations will be watchwords for all our policies”.

 4 April 2007: Bertie Ahern-Ian Paisley handshake